 Cap Skirring is much more touristy than the other parts of Casamance, mainly because of the Club Med, which is open six months a year.
 The town is like a mini Dakar, hectic and dirty, but with some exciting things to discover, such as:

-Village Artisanal: Local artisans working with wood at a calm market invite you to their shops for a chat, unlike Soumbedioune market where sellers are more assertive.
+Village Artisanal: Local artisans working with wood at a calm market invite you to their shops for a chat, unlike Soumbedioune market where sellers are more aggressive.

-The fishermen's beach: Just beyond Club Med beach, a vibrant fishermen's port swarms with colourful pirogues, cows, and vultures.
-Enormous peach shells dot the sand, juxtaposed against the nearby luxury resort, creating a captivating blend of worlds, mere steps apart.
+The fishermen's beach: Right next to the nearby luxury Club Med resort, you’ll find a vibrant fishermen's port filled with colourful pirogues, cows, and vultures.
+Huge pink shells dot the sand, creating a captivating blend of worlds, mere steps apart.

 Rice harvest festival in Mlomp or Kagnout